|Course Number||Course Title||CL||LAB||CR|

 - Manual dexterity to safely perform intraoral instrumentation;

-- Sufficient eyesight to observe patients, operate dental equipment, including x-ray machines; visual acuity (correctable) to work with small measurements in preparing and manipulating dental materials.
+- Sufficient eyesight to observe patients, operate dental equipment, including x-ray machines; visual acuity (correctable) to work with small measurements and instruments in preparing and manipulating dental materials.

 Use of Computers in the Allied Dental Education Programs

 Allied Dental Education students will be using computers throughout their programs.
 Faculty will be instructing them in the application of dental software, as well as the use of conventional software to generate papers, do oral presentations and spreadsheets.
 To make this process easier for students, it is strongly recommended that they have a good working knowledge of computers before entering the program.
 Computer literacy courses, such as IST 102C, are available through the college.